lizmat/articles/a-gaze-of-iterators-3.md

 ## Role playing

 The Raku Programming Language also provides a thing called ["roles"](https://docs.raku.org/language/objects#Roles).
-In short, you could think of a role as a collection of methods.
+In short, you could think of a role as a collection of methods that will be "implanted" into a class if the class itself does not provide a method implementation for it.
 All of these iterator classes that we've seen here, actually do the [`Iterator`](https://docs.raku.org/type/Iterator) role.
-And just as with the `^.mro`, you can introspect which roles a class performs.
+And just as with the `^.mro`, you can introspect which roles a class performs by calling the `.^roles` method.
 Let's see how that works out here:
 ```
 say <a b c>.iterator.^roles;
 # ((PredictiveIterator) (Iterator))